FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

 Space is added automatically after a stroke

-MSPC is the MetaSpace key :
+SEP is the separator key :

-    * When used in a stroke it cancels the space added automatically.
+    * When used in a stroke it cancels the separator (space by default) added automatically.
-    * When used alone it adds a space.
+    * When used alone it adds a separator (space by default).
-    * When used with the STAR key, MSPC becomes a Backspace key.
+    * When used with the STAR key, SEP becomes a Backspace key.

 ![Programmer Steno](images/programmer-steno.png)